Islamism in Sudan: Kezan Era (1989–1999)

-On 30 June 1989, Omar al-Bashir led a coup, come to be known as "National Rescue Revolution," the against the democratic government, citing economic failures and inability to establish Central African relations as reasons.
+On 30 June 1989, Omar al-Bashir led a coup, come to be known as "National Rescue Revolution," against the democratic government, citing economic failures and inability to establish Central African relations as reasons.
 This led to the arrest of several political leaders, including Hassan al-Turabi.
 However, by December, the Revolutionary Command Council for National Salvation officers pledged loyalty to al-Turabi.
 Together, they formed the "Council of Defenders of the Revolution," assuming political leadership.

 The regime solidified its power using authoritarian tools, establishing a political security apparatus called "Internal Security," led by Colonel Bakri Hassan Saleh.
 This body was known for its notorious detention facilities, "ghost houses," where intellectuals were detained and tortured.

 In December 1991, the regime introduced a stricter penal code than the September laws and established the "People's Police," akin to Saudi Arabia's Committee for the Promotion of Virtue and the Prevention of Vice.
 Public freedoms were eroded, and political parties were abolished.

 Before these events, al-Turabi and his wife, Wissal Al-Mahdi (the sister of his rival Al-Sadiq Al-Mahdi), held open jurisprudential positions that drew criticism.
 Al-Turabi had advocated for constitutional rule, but this didn't align with the regime's social policies.

 Al-Turabi also worked internationally, trying to establish an "Islamic International" and reconcile with leftist and nationalist groups.
 In April 1991, he founded the "Arab and Islamic People's Conference," attended by various countries' representatives.
 That year, Osama bin Laden moved to Khartoum, welcomed by al-Turabi, who facilitated bin Laden's marriage to a relative.
 Training camps for armed Islamic groups were established in Sudan, and al-Turabi attempted mediation between Hamas and the Palestine Liberation Organization.

 Al-Turabi's association with the Egyptian Islamic Jihad in a 1995 assassination plot against Egyptian President Mohamed Hosni Mubarak drew widespread attention.
 UN sanctions on Sudan in 1996 led to Bin Laden's departure and a decline in al-Turabi's influence.
 The extradition of Carlos the Jackal to France in 1994 also caused unrest within the National Front towards al-Turabi.

 After ten years of upheaval, al-Bashir removed al-Turabi from the National Council presidency in 1999 and ousted him from the National Congress Party's General Secretariat.
 Al-Turabi responded by forming the "Popular Congress Party" and pragmatically signed a memorandum of understanding with the Sudan People's Liberation Movement, a former adversary, leading to his imprisonment.

 During the power struggle between al-Bashir and al-Turabi, the Sudanese Islamic Movement's core body sided with al-Bashir.
 Ali Othman Taha, a prominent Islamist figure who served as vice president from 1998 to 2013, was among them.
 The regime became highly militarised during this period, and Islamists were often derisively called "Kizans" (cups in Sudanese Arabic) due to al-Turabi's saying, "Religion is a sea, and we are its cup (kizan)".